Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: System Architecture

 \subsubsection{Data Processing}

-We overlay visual cues onto the RGB videos of narrated demonstrations.
-These cues include a grid to visualize object positions relative to the workspace and each other, markers for user annotations (e.g., pointing to where a player should move to create space for a pass), object labels, and arrows to indicate orientation.
-Such overlays support the LVLM’s visual and physical reasoning.
-Videos are then subsampled as a sequence of images at a uniform rate according to the LVLM’s token context length.
+We process three types of data collected during the teaching phase: (1) RGB video captured from a virtual camera, (2) timestamped action annotations triggered via MR controllers, and (3) narrated descriptions transcribed as timestamped tokens.
+The video is treated as a sequence of timestamped image frames.
+Inputting all frames directly to the LVLM could exceed its input token budget.
+In such a case, we sub-sample the sequence (e.g., selecting a frame every second) to preserve the temporal structure of the demonstration while keeping the number of images within the LVLM’s context limits.

-The transcribed narration is grounded with annotations and logged events from the demonstrations, with additional text injected into the transcript to clarify verbal references, establish action order, and enrich the description.
-For instance, in our running example, the transcript becomes: “You should move to either side of the field [user marked coordinate \((x, y)\)] to open up for a pass. [teammate passed to user] Then shoot if a clear line is available [user shot toward the goal]; otherwise, pass back to your teammate.”
+We then ground the timestamped actions into the transcribed text so that the resulting transcript encodes both narration and user actions in a temporally synchronized form.
+For instance, in our running example, the grounded transcript becomes: “You should move to either side of the field [user marked coordinate (12.3, 2.45)] to open up for a pass.
+[Teammate1 passed to user] Then shoot if a clear line is available [user shoots toward the goal]; otherwise, pass back to your teammate.”
 Grounding is achieved by aligning timestamps of word tokens with logged events.